Bogdanova-Elizaveta/fatf_template/README.md

 In order to build the project

-1. You must have node.js
+You must have node.js
-2. You must have gulp
+You must have gulp

-Name of the desired plug-ins contained in package.json

-run the command "gulp" (*.less compiles the files in a folder css and combined into a single file in result/css) run the command "gulp vendor" (combines js files) run the command "gulp minify-css" (minimize css)
+1. Perform in the project folder npm init

+2. Run to install plugins
+npm install --save-dev gulp-load-plugins

+3. Command run
+gulp

 If you have any difficulty please write to e-mail bogdanova.lizaveta@gamil.com or skype karmelatka.